Barney's Great Adventure: Box office

+In its limited release weekend, the film grossed $2,203,865 from 540 theaters and ranked number 11.
+A week later, in wide release, it grossed $1,382,373 from 809 theaters and ranked number 15.
+By the end of its run, the film grossed $12,218,638 in the domestic box office.
+In the United Kingdom, the film made a total of £2.2 million (which is $2,842,598 in the US) bringing the film's total box-office to break even with the film's budget.
+During the week of the film's release in Scotland, the film managed to gross $44,495 from seventeen screens.

-Critical reception
+Critical response

 Barney's Great Adventure received mixed to negative reviews from film critics, owing to it being based on the aforementioned television program which is aimed for young children aged 2–7, the growing popularity of "anti-Barney humor", and the general unpopularity of the Barney series outside of its target audience of preschoolers.
+The review aggregator website Rotten Tomatoes reported an approval rating of 33% with an average score of 5.00/10, based on 24 reviews.
+The website's critical consensus reads, "Barney's friends are big and small / They come from lots of places / But after this film, their parents / Will be left with pained faces".
+On Metacritic, the film has a score of 44 out of 100 based on 18 critics, indicating "mixed or average" reviews.

-John Petrakis wrote in the Chicago Tribune, "If my 21-month-old son had any inkling that I was giving a less than stellar review to [this film,] he would no doubt shoot me that look he tends to give when his milk is warm or his Cheerios a bit stale."
+John Petrakis of the Chicago Tribune wrote, "If my 21-month-old son had any inkling that I was giving a less than stellar review to [this film,] he would no doubt shoot me that look he tends to give when his milk is warm or his Cheerios a bit stale."
 The New York Times Anita Gates wrote that it was a film "his young, undemanding fans are likely to enjoy."
 Roger Ebert gave the film three stars out of four and said: "Barney has his own movie.
 Not one of those videos you've watched a hundred times, but a real movie, more than an hour long.
 If you like him on TV, you'll like him here, too, because it's more of the same stuff, only outdoors and with animals and shooting stars and the kinds of balloons people can go up in."